 In order to follow-up these commitments, and to provide an overview of the situation in the region, the HELCOM Secretariat compiles annually data on discharges observed in the Baltic Sea area during national and joint co-ordinated aerial surveillance activities.

-This report presents data from 1988 up to 2022.
-Data has been reported by the HELCOM Contracting Parties and quality assured by the HEL-COM Secretariat.
+This report presents data from 1988 up to 2023.
+Data has been reported by the HELCOM Contracting Parties and quality assured by the HELCOM Secretariat.

 The report focuses on aerial surveillance conducted with fixed-wing aircraft.
-Nevertheless, since 2019 a separate section with data from other types of aerial surveillance such as helicopters and drones, has been included in the reports upon decision by the 2018 meeting of the HELCOM Informal Working Group on Aerial Surveillance (IWGAS 2018).
+Nevertheless, since 2019 a separate section with data from other types of aerial surveillance such as helicopters and drones, has been included in the reports upon decision by the 2018 meeting of the HEL-COM Informal Working Group on Aerial Surveillance, IWGAS 2018 (renamed in January 2023 to HELCOM Expert Group on Aerial Surveillance, EG Surveillance).
 The data has been kept separate from the data of aerial surveillance by fixed-wing aircraft, in order not to disrupt the valuable statistics compiled over the years.